-After basic training, Edmund was posted as a Rifleman into G Company under its OC, Major Colin Gibbs as the Battalion spent 2 years on home front duties.
-The Battalion would be based across England and Wales before joining up with the newly created 38 (Irish) Brigade in early 1942 and then in Scotland completed their intensive preparations for overseas front line service.
+After completing basic training in South London, Edmund was posted as a Rifleman into G Company commanded by Major Colin Gibbs as the London Irish Rifles spent 2 years on home front duties.
+The battalion would be based across England and Wales before joining up with the newly created 38 (Irish) Brigade in early 1942 and then in Scotland as they completed their intensive preparations for overseas front line service.

-By November 1942, Edmund had become Company Quarter Master Sergeant of E Company, a most responsible position, the appointment confirmed on the eve of the Battalion’s journey to join the 1st Army in North Africa.
+By November 1942, Edmund had become Company Quarter Master Sergeant of E Company, a most responsible position, the appointment being confirmed on the eve of the battalion’s journey to join the 1st Army in North Africa.

-After advancing into Austria, the Irish Brigade undertook peace keeping duties in the Carinthia area before spending a relaxing nine months north of Villach.
-During this period, Edmund was promoted to RQMS and was heavily responsible for the eventual disbandment of 2 LIR.
+After advancing into Austria, the Irish Brigade undertook peace keeping duties in the Carinthia area before spending a relaxing nine months near to Villach.
+During this period, Edmund was promoted to RQMS and was heavily involved in the eventual disbandment of 2 LIR.
 On 8th March 1946, he would leave Austria for good to return home to his family.

-His time with the London Irish Rifles was a remarkable period and one which Edmund would later record in detail and these can be read over the following pages.
+His time with the London Irish Rifles was a remarkable period and one which Edmund would later record in detail and the story can be read over the following pages.

 The testimonial provided by his Commanding Officer, Lt-Colonel John Horsfall DSO MC, in January 1946 sums up the period for which Edmund served in order to fight tyranny.

 “RQMS O’Sullivan has rendered outstanding and devoted services to our Brigade through three campaigns….